Departments & Courses

 A Note Regarding Junior/Senior English Selectives:

-Juniors and seniors may choose one of following four paths to fulfill SHC graduation requirements and UC/CSU admissions requirements.
-Please note that not every selective will be offered every semester; the following classes will be offered in the 2020-21 school year.
+Juniors and seniors select one of following paths to fulfill SHC graduation requirements and UC/CSU admissions requirements for English.
+Please note that not every selective will be offered every semester.
+Click here to see previews of a few English selectives: African American Literature, Revolutionary Women's Literature, or Shakespeare.

 Paths:

-- Choose four semester-long courses from those listed below.
-Be sure to select courses that you will enjoy since you may not always get your first choice.
+1. Choose four semester-long courses.
+Be sure to select two courses that you will enjoy since you may not always get your first choice.

-- Choose AP Language and Composition, AP Literature and Composition, or Expository Reading and Writing for your junior or senior year; take two semester-long selectives for the other year.
+3. Choose AP Language and Composition or AP Literature and Composition for your junior or senior year, or take Expository Reading and Writing for senior year; take two semester-long selectives for the other year.

 The Emerald